Apple Inc.: 1997–2007: Return to profitability

 The NeXT acquisition was finalized on February 9, 1997, and the board brought Jobs back to Apple as an advisor.
-On July 9, 1997, Jobs staged a boardroom coup that resulted in Amelio's resignation after overseeing a three-year record-low stock price and crippling financial losses.
+On July 9, 1997, Jobs staged a boardroom coup, which resulted in Amelio's resignation after overseeing a three-year record-low stock price and crippling financial losses.
+The board named Jobs as interim CEO and he immediately reviewed the product lineup.
+Jobs canceled 70% of models, ending 3,000 jobs and paring to the core of its computer offerings.

-The board named Jobs as interim CEO and he immediately began a review of the company's products.
-Jobs would order 70% of the company's products to be cancelled, resulting in the loss of 3,000 jobs, and taking Apple back to the core of its computer offerings.
-The next month, in August 1997, Steve Jobs convinced Microsoft to make a $150 million investment in Apple and a commitment to continue developing software for the Mac.
-The investment was seen as an "antitrust insurance policy" for Microsoft who had recently settled with the Department of Justice over anti-competitive practices.
-Jobs also ended the Mac clone deals and in September 1997, purchased the largest clone maker, Power Computing.
-On November 10, 1997, Apple introduced the Apple Store website, which was tied to a new build-to-order manufacturing that had been successfully used by PC manufacturer Dell.

-The moves paid off for Jobs, at the end of his first year as CEO, the company turned a $309 million profit.
+The next month, in August 1997, Steve Jobs convinced Microsoft to make a $150-million investment in Apple and a commitment to continue developing Mac software.
+This was seen as an "antitrust insurance policy" for Microsoft which had recently settled with the Department of Justice over anti-competitive practices in the United States v.
+Microsoft Corp. case.
+Around then, Jobs donated Apple's internal library and archives to Stanford University, to focus more on the present and the future rather than the past.
+He ended the Mac clone deals and in September 1997, purchased the largest clone maker, Power Computing.
+On November 10, 1997, the Apple Store website launched, which was tied to a new build-to-order manufacturing model similar to PC manufacturer Dell's success.
+The moves paid off for Jobs; at the end of his first year as CEO, the company had a $309-million profit.

 On May 6, 1998, Apple introduced a new all-in-one computer reminiscent of the original Macintosh: the iMac.
-The iMac was a huge success for Apple selling 800,000 units in its first five months and ushered in major shifts in the industry by abandoning legacy technologies like the 3 1/2-inch diskette, being an early adopter of the USB connector, and coming pre-installed with internet connectivity (the "i" in iMac) via Ethernet and a dial-up modem.
-The device also had a striking teardrop shape and translucent materials, designed by Jonathan Ive, who although hired by Amelio, would go on to work collaboratively with Jobs for the next decade to chart a new course the design of Apple's products.
+The iMac was a huge success, with 800,000 units sold in its first five months, and ushered in major shifts in the industry by abandoning legacy technologies like the 3 1/2-inch diskette, being an early adopter of the USB connector, and coming pre-installed with Internet connectivity (the "i" in iMac) via Ethernet and a dial-up modem.
+Its striking teardrop shape and translucent materials were designed by Jonathan Ive, who had been hired by Amelio, and who collaborated with Jobs for more than a decade to reshape Apple's product design.